hpmicro/hpm_sdk/samples/drivers/adc/adc16/README_en.md

   - Channel initialization

     - Set ch_cfg. wdog_int_en to true
     - Set ch_cfg.thshdl/ch_cfg.thshdh

       The ch_cfg.thshdl/ch_cfg.thshdh can be configured from 0 to 65535.
 If any ADC conversion result is out of the thresholds (thshdl, thsdhh), a WDOG interrupt will occur.
   - Call adc16_init_channel () API.
   - ISR

     - Set one or more WDOG event flags depending on  ADC channels
     - Disable one or more corresponding WDOG interrupts
   - Main loop

     - Handle with WDOG events
     - Enable one or more corresponding WDOG interrupts
+- Trigger source

+  - In this sample, for sequence mode and preemption mode, PWM is selected as the trigger source.
+Other peripherals can also be selected as the trigger source.
+  - The frequency of the trigger signal(20KHz by default) can be configured in sample-level CMakeLists.txt(e.g. sdk_compile_definitions(-DAPP_ADC16_TRIG_SRC_FREQUENCY=20000))
+- Exception exit

+  Press the "space" key to abort the test, and then a test mode can be reselected.